acobaugh/labs.cobaugh.io/content/_index.md

 Welcome to my lab and project site!

+Here I document my hobbies from ham radio, to machining, to motorcycles, to Tesla coils.

 Please use the sidebar for navigation until I think of something else to put here.

 {{< recentnews >}}